-• If the following directions are heeded, you can store them temporarily until you can plant.
-Do not store more than 4-5 days, the sooner you plant the more successful your planting will be.
-We do our best to keep your bareroot trees dormant as possible until you receive them.
-Even if they have began to bud out in transit, they should be stored in a cool, dark place
+If the following directions are heeded, you can store them temporarily (up to a week) until you can plant.
+We do our best to keep your bareroot trees as dormant as possible until you receive them.
+Even if they have began to bud out in transit, they should be stored in a cool, dark place (basement, cooler) until you can plant them.
+Ideally they would be stored as close to 2°C or 35°F as possible.
+Check the roots for moisture- if they seem dry, take them out and soak the roots in a bucket for 1⁄2 hour, then repack in bags with the damp sphagnum moss they were shipped in.
+Seal bag so no air can get in.